-Smoke, bang and that dramatic moment of silence – when a bullet-reached man is gone… This is how on December 10, 1942, in front of his desperate father, twenty-year-old Władek, an ordinary Polish boy, partisan, resident of Wola Przybysławska (lubelskie province), died.
-His only fault was that he helped Jewish families hiding in the nearby forest.
+Smoke, bang and that intense moment of silence – when a man dies, reached by the bullet… This is how on the 18th of February 1943, in front of his desperate father, twenty-year-old Władek, an ordinary Polish boy, a partisan, a resident of Wola Przybysławska (lubelskie province), died.
+His only misgiving was that he helped some of the Jewish families, which were hiding in the nearby forest.
 He provided them with food and weapons.
-Having heard about it, the German soldiers set off to search the forest.
-The uncovered dugouts together with people inside them blew up.
-Soon afterwards, they went to Władek’s house to „administer justice” to him as well.
-The boy managed to hide.
-He knew, however, that if the Germans got angry, that he wasn’t there, they would set the house on fire and kill the whole family.
-Wanting to save his loved ones, he came back.
-The Germans captured him and his father and drove him to the truck.
-They threw them out in the yard of a house.
-There – as Władek’s sister’s grandson tells us – „they beat him until he lost consciousness, and when he lost it, they poured water on him.
-And so over and over again….
-It all happened in front of his father, who was thrown in his face by one of the Germans: „Do you see how you raised your son?!”.
-Finally, tired of the cruelty, they let him go to escape.
-But how could an exhausted and beaten man do that?… After a few steps of his, they shot him in the back.
+Having heard rumors about it, the German soldiers set off to search the forest soon after.
+The uncovered dugouts together with people were blown up.
+Following this, the German soldiers went to Władek’s house to „administer justice”.
+Yet, the boy managed to hide.
+However, he understood that if his absence was to infuriate the Germans, they would punish him by setting the house on fire and killing his whole family.
+Motivated by the desire to save his loved ones, he came back.
+The Germans captured both him and his father and ushered them to the truck.
+Later, they’ve tossed them out of the truck in front of some random house.
+There – as Władek’s sister’s grandson explains – „they would continue to beat him until he has lost his consciousness, and when it would be clear that he was unconscious, they would pour cold water over him.
+Only to start beating him over and over again….
+His father witnessed it all and as he was watching it one of the German soldiers shouted to him: „Do you see how you have raised your son?!”.
+Finally, tired of the cruelty they have inflicted upon this boy, they’ve released him and ordered to run.
+However, how could an exhausted and beaten man achieve that?… After he managed to take few steps, they shot him in the back.

 No extra materials